theo-armour/agenda/1-notes.md

 Notes
 +
-Big challenge how to stop old people from becoming boring Do you really want to have children if the end result is old people that d
+Big challenge how to stop old people from becoming boring Do you really want to have children if the end result is old people that have nothing interesting to say

 Today right now is a moment of unbridled happiness!
 Thinking about the future offers more opportunities than thinking about the past.